lastuniverse/test-task-selesa/README_en.md

 - As the main system timer (ticker), I chose the `gsap` timer.
 Everything is tied to it, from animation control to managing the internal timings of game components.
 I did this to have a single control point for all timings.
 - I used my own development—assets (ZIP archives containing media files and `json` data describing layer structures, their sprite content, and animation sets), a Pixi plugin for loading these assets, and a component for rendering these assets and their animations.

-## A Bit About Features Not Included in the Original Specification
+## A little about what was not in the specification
-- Added mechanics for adaptive resizing of the game to fit the screen on window resizes.
+- Added mechanics for adaptive resizing of the game to fit the screen during resizes
-- Added mechanics for pausing the game when the game tab is inactive.
+- Added mechanics for pausing the game when the game tab is inactive
-- Added a button to enter and exit fullscreen mode.
+- Added a button to enter and exit fullscreen mode
+- Added a button to change the bet
+- Reel spinning is implemented in two stages *(this is done to ensure the timely start of reel spinning when pressing the spin button, even in case of significant network delays)*:
+  - Idle infinite spinning while waiting for the server response with the spin result
+  - Spinning to the result after receiving the server response with the spin result

 ## Project Folder Structure (Omitting the Obvious)
 - `./public` - Static files folder (game assets), took approximately 6 hours in total